bhautikn/Learning-management-system/README.md

 sudo docker-compose up
 ```

-server starts on 80 and 443 port
+server starts on localhost whith 80 and 443 port